carpentries-incubator/workflows-nextflow/episodes/15-coding_practices.md

 tries to execute many short running processes.
 It can take more time to schedule and request resources for each small instance than bundling the short processes into a larger process task.
-Nextflow provides some convenient channel operators, such as `buffer` and `collate` that can help group together inputs into batches that can run for longer with a given requested resource.
+Nextflow provides convenient channel operators, such as `buffer`, `collate`, `collect`, and `collectFile`, that help group together inputs into batches which can run for longer with a given requested resource.
+The short tasks themselves can also be parallelised inside a process script using the command-line tools `xargs` or `parallel`.

 ~~~
 workflow REFINE_DATA {